 The Clergy Project - This website was launched in March 2011 to provide a confidential online meeting place for active and former clergy who have given up their religion.
 Because some participants are still practicing ministers, they aren't required to reveal their real names.
 One purpose of the site is to help these non-believing ministers cope with their current dilemma, as well as provide guidance on how to leave their ministry and adopt a new way of life.
 To prevent pretenders from mis-using the site, prospective new members must undergo screening by current members before they can join and participate.

 Ebon Musings Archive - This is an archived collection of thought-provoking articles that were originally published on the Ebon Musings website, but are now stored on archive.org under the name Daylight Atheism Essays.
-Ebon Musings (ebonmusings.org) was an unusual website with a lot of unique original content.
+Ebon Musings (ebonmusings.org) was an unusual website with unique original content.

 Positive Atheism - See the page for Removed Sites.